atmotube/atmotube-pro2-ios/README.md

 # Atmotube PRO 2 iOS Sample App

-This is a port of the Atmotube PRO 2 Android sample app to iOS using SwiftUI and CoreBluetooth.
+This sample application demonstrates how to interact with Atmotube PRO 2 devices using iOS BLE.
+It provides a reference implementation for scanning, connecting, reading real-time data, and downloading historical data.

+The app is using [Atmotube PRO 2 API](https://support.atmotube.com/en/articles/12714501-atmotube-pro-2-api-documentation)

 ## Requirements